-- muscular enough to have large abdominals in terms of size
+- muscular enough to have large abdominals

-For example, for skinny guys, if you’re cautious with bulking and do it leanly, and add in a variety of ab exercises, it’s possible to build up your ab size incredibly quickly without covering them up with tons of fat.
+For example, for skinny guys, if you’re cautious with bulking and do it properly, and you add in a variety of ab exercises, it’s possible to build up your ab size incredibly quickly without covering them up with tons of fat.
 You could have abs in a matter of months.

-My business partner (Shane) and I decided to do an experiment after work where we’d do whatever we could to gain weight to stop being skinny.
+My business partner (Shane Duquette) and I decided to do an experiment after work (we were web designers) where we’d experiment and document our process of trying to gain weight to stop being skinny.

 Here are my measurement changes: